 We got a Mac Pro (2019) for testing software compatibility with Winclone and MDS.
-Both MDS and Winclone depend on Mac hardware so validating those app on any significant hardware changes is important.
+Both softwares depend on Mac hardware, so validating those apps on any significant hardware changes is important.
 It is one of the reasons why we charge for software updates.

 My focus was booting Windows and migrating Windows 10 with Winclone, and it worked great.
-The SSD is managed by the T2 Co-Processor, so you have to inject the AppleSSD mass storage driver.
-This was expected and it went smoothly.
-I had a some issues with the display disappearing as Windows boots up to the external boot drive to inject the drivers, but that was resolved by using Windows 10 build 1909.
+The SSD is managed by the T2 co-processor, so you have to inject the AppleSSD mass storage driver.
+This was expected, and it went smoothly.
+I had some issues with the display disappearing as Windows boots up to the external boot drive to inject the drivers, but that was resolved by using Windows 10 build 1909.

-I used a Apple Thunderbolt display with a USB-C to Thunderbolt adapter, and it worked fine.
-There is also HDMI ports and those worked fine as well in earlier versions of Windows.
-I couldn’t use the USB-C ports with the Thundebolt Display with Windows 10 earlier than 1909.
-The HDMI ports connected to a DVI monitor worked fine, however.
+I used an Apple Thunderbolt display with a USB-C to Thunderbolt adapter, and it worked fine.
+There are also HDMI ports, and those worked fine as well in earlier versions of Windows.
+I couldn’t use the USB-C ports with the Thunderbolt Display with Windows 10 earlier than build 1909.
+HDMI ports connected to a DVI monitor worked fine, however.
 I’m sure it has to do with the drivers built into the installer media/Windows.